boogunote/bn6/README.md

-# BN6
+# BooguX
-BooguNote 6.
-An outline note tool.
+An outline tool.

 ### To run